Robotic-Decision-Making-Lab/alpha/README.md

 The Alpha 5 driver is a collection of ROS 2 packages designed to support ROS 2 integration with the [Reach Alpha 5 manipulator](https://reachrobotics.com/products/manipulators/reach-alpha/).

+## Disclaimer :warning:

+This is an independent project, and is not affiliated with or maintained by Reach Robotics.
+Please refer to the [Reach Robotics SDK](https://github.com/Reach-Robotics/reach_robotics_sdk/tree/master) for all official software.

 ## Main features

 The main features of the Alpha 5 driver are:

 - Integration of the [Reach System Serial Protocol](https://reach-robotics.github.io/reach_robotics_sdk/documentation/index.html#) for hardware communication
-- `ros2_control` integration for manipulator position, velocity, and joint trajectory control
+- ros2_control integration for manipulator position, velocity, and joint trajectory control
 - Visualization support using RViz2
 - Integration with MoveIt2 for motion planning